-The elevation data presented was collected on March 11, 2014, at the end of the winter season.
+The elevation data presented was collected on March 14, 2017, at the end of the winter season.

-The sand beach fronting the parcel extends 60 to 90 feet from the 0-foot contour at local mean sea level (lmsl) to the beachwall's backstop.
-Beach profiles in the western area (Transect 7), middle area (Transect 5), and eastern area (Transect 3) have active beach face, or foreshore, slopes ranging from 1V:6H to 1V:8H, moving west to east (Figure 1-5).
-The berm crest in the profiles is around +8 feet in elevation, with a narrow berm sloping upward to the backstop for the beachwall.
+The sand beach fronting the parcel extends 50 to 110 feet from the 0-foot contour at local mean sea level (LMSL) to the seawall's backstop.
+Beach profiles in the western area (Transect 7), middle area (Transect 5), and eastern area (Transect 3) have active beach face, or foreshore, slopes of 1V:5H (Figure 1-5), 1V:8H (Figure 1-6), to 1V:8H (Figure 1-7), respectively.
+The berm crest in the profiles is around +8 feet in elevation, with a narrow berm sloping upward to the backstop for the seawall.
 The nearshore is predominantly a sand field in the middle of the cove.

-The restored beach has a stable berm between the active berm crest and the beachwall's backstop (Figure 1-6, Figure 1-7, and Figure 1-8).
-The County beach access at the east end of the beach (Figure 1-9) has a sand slope leading inland.
+The restored beach has a stable berm between the active berm crest and the seawall's backstop (Figure 1-8, Figure 1-9, and Figure 1-10).
+The County beach access at the east end of the beach (Figure 1-11) has a sand slope leading inland.
+The full expanse of the restored beach and berm area is a public resource.

-The nearshore portions of the beach profiles extend into a ripple covered sand field in the middle of the cove (Figure 1-10).
+The nearshore portions of the beach profiles extend into a ripple covered sand field in the middle of the cove (Figure 7-17).
 Rocky pavement and boulders extend offshore of the western headland and eastern shoreline armoring units.
-The nearshore sand field, including the sand bar, has well sorted sands with minimal fine content, similar to the beach sand (Figure 1-11).
-Smaller and heavier terrigeneous sand sized sediment has accumulating in each ripple's trough.
+The nearshore sand field, including the sand bar, has well-sorted sands with minimal fine content, similar to the beach sand.
+Smaller and heavier terrigenous sand-sized sediment has accumulated in each ripple's trough.

 Currently, enough volume has been restored to the beach to allow the nearshore sand field to store sand in the bar, extending the active beach profile well into the nearshore waters.
-This is an indication that the current volume of restored sand is supporting a healthy beach system, and should be maintained as part of the Association's ongoing restoration and maintenance program.
+This is an indication that the current volume of restored sand is supporting a healthy beach system and should be maintained as part of the Association's ongoing restoration and maintenance program.